 A family tree record book is a great keepsake for recording and sharing family history in one central location.
 It serves as a place to track basic information and special memories, traditions, heirloom histories, family records, old recipes, important dates and more.
-Family Tree Legacies
+Family Tree Memory Keeper

-, a handy hardcover keepsake book, features fill-in pages to record essential family history: a fold-out family tree, a relationship chart for tracing your ancestry, space for mounting photographs, stickers for use throughout the book, tips for discovering family history facts and a comprehensive list of additional resources.
+, dozens of fill-in pages to record essential family info, convenient paperback format for writing and photocopying pages, space for mounting photos, maps to mark your family's migration routes, tips for researching your family history. and a comprehensive list of additional resources.
 Give her this and Aunt Helen might finally acknowledge that you are her favorite.

 2. For the autobiographer:

 An autobiography, or memoir journal, is a wonderful gift for anyone, but especially for an elderly relative like Grandpa Joe who’s one of the last keepers of your rich family history.
 Only he can capture it for posterity, and that’s where My Life & Times

 , a hardback guided journal that offers prompts for capturing key moments and favorite memories.
 It includes fill-in pages with thought-provoking prompts, advice and exercises for reconstructing memories from long ago, interactive pages for family and friends to share their own stories and a bonus CD with printable copies of each fill-in page.